Latest Frax (prev. FXS) (FRAX) News Update

 Deep Dive

-"FRAX trading is now live on @CoinoneOfficial🎉 FRAX is our upgraded ecosystem token, used as gas on our L1 Fraxtal.
-It offers exposure to the future of digital dollars through the growth of our GENIUS-compatible stablecoin, frxUSD." – @fraxfinance (103k followers · 3 April 2026 19:10 UTC) View original post What this means: This is bullish for FRAX because a major exchange listing (Coinone) enhances liquidity and accessibility, while its designation as the native gas token for the Fraxtal L1 directly ties its utility and demand to network activity, creating a fundamental use case.
+"FRAX is our upgraded ecosystem token...
+It offers exposure to the future of digital dollars through the growth of our GENIUS-compatible stablecoin, frxUSD." – @fraxfinance (103K followers · 3 April 2026 19:10 UTC) View original post What this means: This is bullish for FRAX because it positions the token as a direct beneficiary of upcoming U.S. stablecoin regulation, potentially driving institutional demand and legitimacy for its frxUSD stablecoin.

 Conclusion